 |Peat||Rich, dark and moist||Not very fertile||Prone to water-logging, but will not re-absorb moisture easily if allowed to get too dry||Any season||Feed regularly and work in plenty of grit; consider raised beds if water-logging is severe||Acid|

 |Loam||Rich, dark and crumbly||Highly fertile||Holds moisture yet drains easily||Any season||Add plenty of organic matter||Can be either - soil needs testing|

-Test your soil’s pH
+Test the soil’s pH

 Another critical factor in what you can grow is the pH of your soil.
 Some plants prefer ericaceous soil (acidic) while others like lime (alkaline) soil.
 It’s easy enough to test your soil – kits are simple to use – and it’s worth doing the test in various parts of your garden, as your soil might vary across your space.

 There’s usually something that you can keep within a garden.
 New housing developments will have a surrounding fence and a path or two (although top soil can be notoriously thin).
 And established gardens may contain trees or shrubs that could give instant maturity to a new scheme.
 Deciding which features to keep and which to change is the starting point of any garden plan, so be sure to carefully consider your options before you remove anything.

 Most mature shrubs can be rejuvenated with some pruning and feeding, while